Eschatologue/CM_wiki/docs/spells/description/core/level-9.md

 You shape-shift into another creature for the duration or until you take a **:rsc-a: Magic**{ .rsc } action to shape-shift into a different eligible form.
 The new form must be of a creature that has a Challenge Rating no higher than your level or Challenge Rating.
 You must have seen the sort of creature before, and it can't be a Construct or an Undead.

-When you shape-shift, you gain a number of Temporary Hit Points equal to the Hit Points of the form.
-The spell ends early if you have no Temporary Hit Points left.
+When you shape-shift, you gain a number of **:trt-thp: Temporary Hit Points** equal to the Hit Points of the form.
+The spell ends early if you have no **:trt-thp: Temporary Hit Points** left.

 Your game statistics are replaced by the stat block of the chosen form, but you retain your creature type; alignment; personality; Intelligence, Wisdom, and Charisma scores; Hit Points; Hit Point Dice; proficiencies; and ability to communicate.
 If you have the Spellcasting feature, you retain it too.